Pomegranate

 The main health benefits of pomegranates stem from their powerful, natural antioxidants and polyphenol compounds.
 They help to protect your cell membranes and DNA from damage and are anti-inflammatory.
 These compounds are also antimicrobial – when you have an infection, they help you to defeat it.
 Pomegranates and their juice can help you get rid of some common bacterial and yeast infections – including Candida.

 The anti-inflammatory effect of pomegranates is so strong that researchers are looking into how to use them to treat chronic inflammatory conditions such as heart disease, type 2 diabetes, Alzheimer’s disease, arthritis and even cancer.
 In one study, drinking a glass of pomegranate juice daily helped to lower the participants’ blood pressure in just two weeks.
-Of course, a vegan diet is excellent for blood pressure lowering but if yours is too high, pomegranates might help!
+Of course, a vegan diet is excellent for blood pressure lowering but if yours is too high, pomegranates may help!

 On the other hand, if you have low blood pressure, be careful.
 Pomegranates, if consumed on a regular basis, can increase the risk of your blood pressure dropping too low.